50 Latest Portion IELTS Topics

 Want to improve your IELTS score?
 Get instant feedback and learn from your mistakes!

-The charts below show the proportions of the global TV market in terms of sales revenue in 2010 and 2020.
+The chart below shows the proportions of graduates from Brighton University in 2019 entering different employment sectors.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 The pie charts compare the proportions of different energy sources used in Australia in 2008 with predictions for 2030.